siriusastrebe/syc/README.md

 Syc
 ===

-Synchronize data by putting it in an object or an array.
-Whenever that object or array changes, all your clients receive that change.
-If a client makes a change, you can verify it before it is synchronized.

-The isomorphism and reactivity of Meteor, without the framework.
+Register an ordinary javascript array or object with Syc, and an identical copy will become available on the client side.
+Changes by either the server or the client will be automatically synchronized.

     var shared = {hello: 'world'}
     syc.sync('name', shared);

-Instead of having to wrap your data in function calls for reactivity, Syc will observe the change as it happens automatically (or via polyfills for older clients).
+No need to wrap your getters or setters, Syc will observe the change as it happens automatically (or via a polyfill for older clients).

     shared.hello = "Goodbye!!!"